ApetweBc/ticketsCheckin/README.md

 # GCAC Tickets Check-in System

-A web-based ticket management system for the GCAC Independence Gala event.
+A web-based ticket management system for the Events.
 This application allows event staff to validate and manage ticket statuses through barcode scanning or manual entry.

 ## Features